 The fundamentals of stylish layering are

-- Each layer must stand as an outfit of its own when you plan to peel off pieces
+- Each layer must stand as an outfit of its own to be able to peel off pieces to adjust for thermal comfort, i.e., to avoid sweating,

-Other possibilities to accentuate your waist are using tailored pieces like a blazer or belting.
-More on how to best accessorize with belts.
+Other options to accentuate your waist are using tailored pieces like a blazer or accessorizing with belts.

 How to Avoid the Bulk of T-Shirts to Look Slim When Layering